mucsi96/nightwatch-cucumber/README.md

 ### Event Handlers

 Event handlers can be provided using Cucumber.js support files.
 Support files are specified using `supportFiles` configuration option.
 Event handlers can be defined without callback.
 In that case Nightwatch api will be available using `this`.
-Or can be defined without callback it that case Nightwatch API will be disabled.
+Or can be defined with callback.
+In that case Nightwatch API will be disabled.
 [More details](https://github.com/cucumber/cucumber-js/blob/master/docs/support_files/event_handlers.md)
 For more examples check out the [examples folder](https://github.com/mucsi96/nightwatch-cucumber/tree/master/examples)